 The objective of Samyam is to bring together the three stages of children at Madhuram Narayanan Centre

 Samyam creates a platform by bringing all the children along with parents together for :

 Madhuram Narayanan Centre introduced SAMYAM in 2013.
 Every year this event is being celebrated in July.
-This year it fell on 20.7.2019.
+This year it fell on 16.7.2022.
+For the past two years this event had been celebrated online due to the pandemic and it is only this year we have had the fortune of celebrating it physically.
 This project was conceived to bring the Past students, Present and the new entrants together into the Centre during the year.
 The present students and the new entrants find motivation in coming together with the past students and interacting with them.
 The past students find guidance and reassurance in the teachers that they are on the right track.